qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 }
 ```

 The `FacilitatorModule` manages the `currentSession` state on behalf of another component.
-Why did we put this in this module instead of a separate module?
+Why did we put it in this module instead of a separate module?
 We will dive into this in a future blog post.

 The session repository is injected via the constructor.
-The dependencies are wired up in `main.js`.
+The dependencies are wired in `main.js`.

 _We started out with [Vuex](https://vuex.vuejs.org/) for state management.
 Vuex is highly opinionated on structuring state management.
-To some extent, this is helpful, as it guides developers in structuring code in state, code that mutates state, and asynchronous actions.
-We found the use of Vuex modules in UI components cumbersome and verbose._
+This is helpful to some extent, as it guides developers in structuring code in state, state mutations, and asynchronous actions.
+The use of Vuex modules in UI components is however cumbersome and verbose.
+We also found the Vuex structure too restrictive for how we want to distribute responsibilities over separate domain objects._

-So we decided to roll our own, inspired by Vuex and our own experience with structuring domain code.
-We are following these guidelines:
+Inspired by Vuex and our own experience with structuring domain code, we decided to roll our own.
+We follow these guidelines:

-- a module object is plain Javascript / TypeScript
+- a module object is a **plain Javascript / TypeScript object**
-- it keeps state and exposes it to UI components
+- it **keeps state and exposes it to UI components**, with an explicit interface when using Typescript; we want to be explicit about **what the UI needs to know** so that we are in control of dependencies in our code
-- it defines actions for UI components; the function names reflect domain language
+- it **defines actions for UI components**; the function names reflect the language of our domain, to make explicit **what the UI can do**
-- the module knows repositories, handles async behaviour and errors
+- a module **delegates to other domain objects** as much as possible; we want to prevent them becoming a responsibility magnet, ending up with lots of procedural code in our modules; this would reduce readability and maintainability
-- a module object delegates as much as possible to other domain objects
+- a module **knows repositories** and **handles asynchronous behaviour**; having most async behaviour only in the modules makes other domain objects simpler and easier to test
-- module dependencies are injected via its constructor; we have separate wiring code (`main.js`)
+- repositories and other **dependencies are injected via the module constructor**; this forces us to think about what dependencies are needed and why, and facilitates unit testing; wiring all objects together is a separate concern, implemented by `main.js`

 We are still unconvinced about the name 'module', which we borrowed from Vuex.
 Your suggestions for a better name are welcome.

-## More domain: NewSession
+### More domain: NewSession

-A UI component with a form often maintains state.
-In `NewSession`, we saw that we had a clump of data and some validation logic related to it.
-Later on, we found some more logic: when someone marks a session as _test_, the number of participants gets set to a fixed amount of three, because [three is the magic number ;-)](https://www.youtube.com/watch?v=YZoYEr6NdmE).
-Data and corresponding logic wants to be together, so we extracted it into its own class, `NewSession`.
+A UI component with a form usually maintains state.
+This starts straightforward, just one or two strings, but along the way more complexity creeps in.
+When we were building the NewDiagnosticSession component, we saw that we had a [clump of data](https://www.martinfowler.com/bliki/DataClump.html) and some validation logic related to it.
+Later on, we found more logic: when a session is marked  as _test_, the number of participants will be fixed to three, because [three is the magic number ;-)](https://www.youtube.com/watch?v=YZoYEr6NdmE)

+Data and corresponding logic wants to be together, so we extracted it into its own class `NewSession`:

 ```javascript
 export class NewSession {